CDCgov/prime-reportstream/prime-router/docs/universal-pipeline/receiver-filter.md

 ### Mapped Condition Filter

-Filter data based on the test identifiers.
+Filter data based on the condition stamp added by ReportStream.
 A receiver expecting flu results should only accept tests for flu.
 If the message contains multiple observations, some that pass others that do not, the mapped condition filter will pass if the bundle contains any mapped conditions of interest to the receiver.

 <table>
   <tr>